FAQ

 Absolutely!
 A Lady Bird Deed isn’t limited to just homes—it works for any type of real estate, including vacant land, single-family homes, condos, and townhouses.
 As long as it’s real property, you can use a Lady Bird Deed to ensure a smooth transfer to your chosen beneficiaries.

-e-Recording is the secure online submission of documents to the Clerk & Comptroller’s office for official recording in the county’s records.
-Instead of mailing or delivering documents in person, you can file them electronically—saving time and money.
+e-Recording is the secure online submission of documents to the County Clerk of the Court for official recording in the county’s official records department.
+Instead of mailing or delivering documents in person, you can record them electronically—saving time and money.

 - 24/7 Convenience: Submit documents anytime—day or night, from anywhere.

-- No More Courthouse Visits: Avoid long lines and save time by filing online.
+- No More Courthouse Visits: Avoid long lines and save time by recording online.

 - Faster Processing: Your documents get recorded more quickly than traditional methods.

-- Enhanced Security: Your documents are securely submitted, and you keep the originals.
+- Enhanced Security: Your documents are securely submitted.

 - Streamlined Workflow: The entire process is more efficient, reducing wait times and improving accuracy.

-Remote Online Notarization (RON) allows you to sign and notarize documents entirely online using a device with a camera and microphone.
+Remote Online Notarization (RON) allows you to sign and notarize documents entirely online using your smartphone or laptop/computer with webcam, speakers, and microphone capabilities.
 This eliminates the need for in-person meetings, making the process fast and convenient.

 In Florida, only specially certified notaries can perform RON, ensuring a secure and legally recognized notarization from anywhere.